The worldwide sweet grocery product market

 Sweet groceries comprise biscuits (dry biscuits, cakes, breakfast, chocolate and fruit), cookies and other teatime products.
 Everything revolving around confectionery and chocolate, including chewing gum, also falls within this market segment.
 It also includes sugars and flours, fruit in purée and tinned form, and rusks, bread and other bakes for breakfast.

-Since then, the sector has picked up again, partly driven by sales in Western Europe, North America and Russia.
-The global confectionery market, for example, amounted to $156.4 billion in sales in 2016 (source: GlobalData), 29.6% of which generated in Western Europe.
-But the Asia-Pacific zone is becoming increasingly attractive for sweet groceries which should record its fastest growth there between now and 2021 (7.2% per year).
+Since the market drop caused by the 2008 recession, the sector has picked up again, partly driven by sales in Western Europe, North America and Russia.
+The global confectionery market, for example, amounted to $1.5 billion in sales in 2022 (source: Statista), 29.6% of which generated in Western Europe, notably due to the Italian Ferrero, the German Haribo and the Swiss firms Nestlé and Lindt.

 Europe also stands out as the biggest chocolate consumer in the world.
-Leading the way is Germany with 11 kg consumed per capita per year in 2017.
-Behind Germany are Belgium, Switzerland, the UK and France.
+Leading the way is Switzerland with 10.6 kg consumed per capita per year (source Statista, 2023).
+Behind Switzerland are Austria, Estonia, Ireland and Germany.
 Chocolate products (chocolate bars, spreads, individual chocolates, etc) have less of a following in Asia.
 Only Russia and Japan consume more than 2 kg per year and per inhabitant.
-And the average Chinese consumer, for example, does not eat more than 100 g per year
+And the average Chinese consumer, for example, does not eat more than 100 g per year.

 France and sweet groceries